 Making Spanish Sangria

 Once we got home, I had to whip up my own Spanish Sangria Recipe.
 You really can’t go wrong.
 I have learned that a “traditional” Sangria is a very loose term.
+I may even venture further away and try this Pineapple Sangria Recipe sometime soon.

 The weather is perfect in the PNW right now, and I just wanted to sit on my newly decorated small patio and sip sangria.